Skip to Content

 The preparation, writing and adoption of a UEMS European Training Requirements is a thorough rigorous procedure, which ends with a vote at a UEMS Council meeting.

-The ETR Review Committee supports the UEMS bodies to organise a comprehensive review and interdisciplinary consultation among multiple specialties, collaboration with scientific societies and professional medical organisations of their projects of ETR.
+The UEMS body organises, with the support of the ETR Review Committee, a comprehensive review and interdisciplinary consultation of their projects of ETR among multiple medical specialties, with the collaboration of scientific societies and professional medical organisations of their projects of ETR.

 The timeline for ETR in view of discussion & vote at a UEMS Council